Improving Sequential Query Recommendation with Immediate User Feedback: Introduction

-In this paper, we consider the next-query recommendation problem in non-stochastic environments, taking into consideration the autoregressive dynamics of the information gathering process.
-We make no probabilistic assumptions on how the rewards corresponding to different recommendations are generated.
-In particular, the rewards may depend on the previous queries recommended by the algorithm, and they can be adversarial as well.
-Earlier work on query recommendation using the MAB framework assumes stochastic reward structure and does not consider the autoregressive nature of the information gathering process \citep{parambath2021maxutility}.
-It should also be noted that the standard adversarial bandit algorithms like \textbf{EXP3} \citep{auer2002nonstochastic,cesa2006prediction} cannot be directly used in query recommendation tasks as such algorithms are designed to work with fixed and known set of arms only.
-In query recommendation tasks, the next query to be recommended depends on the query context and cannot be assumed to be known beforehand.
+In this paper, we depart from these limitations of standard stochastic MAB mechanisms and tackle the query prediction problem in a non-stochastic fashion.
+Our principle is based on the autoregressive nature of the knowledge-gathering process, where we make no probabilistic assumptions on how the rewards, corresponding to different query predictions, are generated.
+In particular, the rewards may depend on previously predicted and executed queries, which can also be adversarial.
+Earlier work on query prediction using MAB assumes a fixed query set, which does not take into account the dynamics of the data exploration process \citep{parambath2021maxutility}.
+Moreover, the aforementioned approach is based on the similarities between queries in the query context and the stochastic reward structure for the queries.
+Both of these aspects fail to model the autoregressive nature of the knowledge-gathering process.
+It should also be noted that standard adversarial MAB algorithms like \expt \citep{auer2002nonstochastic,cesa2006prediction} cannot be directly used in query prediction tasks.
+This is due to the fact that such algorithms are designed to work with a \textit{fixed and known} set of queries only.
+Nonetheless, query predictions in knowledge-gathering require the next/predicted query to depend on the query context, which cannot be assumed to be known beforehand.